 Novels

-- Yulia Yakovleva, Death of the Red Rider (forthcoming from Pushkin Vertigo, 2023)
+- Yulia Yakovleva, Death of the Red Rider (Pushkin Vertigo, 2023)

 - Irena Brežná, The Thankless Foreigner (Seagull Books, 2022)